fopelite/VerilogGuides/windows-scoop.md

 *Further information*

-You can find a lot of useful tools in the scoop repository, just search for it.
+You can find a lot of useful tools in the scoop repositories (also called buckets), just search for it.
 ```
 scoop search <package>
 ```